OfficeDev/office-js-docs-pr/docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

 The following are the prerequisites for creating a Project task pane add-in that reads the **ProjectData** service of a Project Web App instance in an on-premises installation of Project Server 2013.

-- Ensure that you have installed the most recent service packs and Windows updates on your local development computer.
-The operating system can be Windows 7, Windows 8, Windows Server 2008, or Windows Server 2012.

 - Project Professional 2013 is required to connect with Project Web App.
 The development computer must have Project Professional 2013 installed to enable **F5** debugging with Visual Studio.

     > [!NOTE]